 4. Add the repository for installing the Uyuni Server software as root:

-'''

-zypper ar https://download.opensuse.org/$repo uyuni-server-stable
+zypper ar https://download.opensuse.org/\$repo uyuni-server-stable zypper ref zypper in patterns-uyuni_server

-'''

 5. Refresh metadata from the repositories as root, and confirm the import of new GPG key into the keyring: